brokengoose/update-o-matic/README.md

 ## Requirements
 1. bash
 2. ability to run as root (or equivalent, like sudo)
+3. The uname command must exist
-3. If you're running Linux, lsb_release must be installed to detect which distribution you're running.
-This is not installed on many Redhat-based systems.
-You can search for it with "yum provides lsb_release" and it can be installed with something like "yum install redhat-lsb-core"
+4. If you're running Linux, lsb_release must be installed to detect which distribution you're running.
+Efforts are in progress to remove this dependency.

 ## General update order
 1. Update third-party repos or tools that run on top of the OS.
 Macports, etc.